Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Concurrent processing of pipelined queries, returning responses as soon as available, potentially out of order as specified in [@!RFC7766].
-This is often called 'OOOR' - out-of-order responses.
-(Providing processing performance similar to HTTP multiplexing)
+This is often called 'OOOR' - out-of-order responses (providing processing performance similar to HTTP multiplexing).
-* Management of TLS connections to optimize performance for clients using either
+* Management of TLS connections to optimize performance for clients using either:
   * [@!RFC7766] and EDNS(0) Keepalive [@!RFC7828] and/or
-  * DNS Stateful Operations [@RFC8490]
+  * DNS Stateful Operations [@RFC8490].

 #### DoH

 DNS Privacy Threats:

-* Known attacks on TLS such as those described in [@RFC7457]
+* Known attacks on TLS such as those described in [@RFC7457].
-* Traffic analysis, for example: [DNS Privacy not so private: the traffic analysis perspective](https://petsymposium.org/2018/files/hotpets/4-siby.pdf)
+* Traffic analysis, for example: [DNS Privacy not so private: the traffic analysis perspective.](https://petsymposium.org/2018/files/hotpets/4-siby.pdf)
-* Potential for client tracking via transport identifiers
+* Potential for client tracking via transport identifiers.

 Mitigations:

-* Clients must be able to forego the use of HTTP Cookies [@!RFC6265] and still use the service
+* Clients must be able to forego the use of HTTP Cookies [@!RFC6265] and still use the service.
 * Clients should not be required to include any headers beyond the absolute minimum to obtain service from a DoH server.
 (See Section 6.1 of [@I-D.ietf-httpbis-bcp56bis].)